jaquobia/Nawt/README.md

 This issue was only tested on sway, but this could occur on i3, any other tiling window manager, or possibly on any WM in general.

 ## Warning
-This mod has not been tested on a variety of platforms, so it's a use-at-your-own-risk kind of thingp; however, it is very unlikely anything will happen as long as you're using a unix-like or Windows operating system.
+This mod has not been tested on a variety of platforms, so it's a use-at-your-own-risk kind of thing; however, it is very unlikely anything will happen as long as you're using a unix-like or Windows operating system.

-Feel free to make issues or pull requests if anything feels wrong is is broken
+Feel free to make issues or pull requests if anything feels wrong or is broken

 ## Future

 I could possibly make some bindings for glfw on the path or sdl2

-## License

-MIT